-The Polygon Gallery exhibits photography and media art, emphasizing contemporary Canadian work within the context of historical and international art.
+The Polygon Gallery exhibits contemporary art, with a focus on photography, emphasizing contemporary Canadian work within the context of historical and international art.

 Operating as Presentation House Gallery for forty years, the organization presented more than 300 exhibitions, earning a reputation as one of Canada’s most adventurous public art institutions.
 Some of the most important local and international artists have been featured—from acclaimed Vancouver photographers Stan Douglas and Fred Herzog to world-renowned artists Ansel Adams and Andy Warhol—as well as the work of North Vancouver students participating in innovative education programs, such as Gallery School and Chester Fields.

 In its new home, The Polygon will expand on the organization’s long history of presenting the work of artists who respond to transformations taking place in the world.

 The Polygon is a public cultural facility operated by the British Columbia Photography and Media Arts Society, a federally registered charity.
 It is grateful for the ongoing support of the Canada Council for the Arts, the British Columbia Arts Council, the Province of British Columbia, and the City of North Vancouver and the District of North Vancouver through the North Vancouver Recreation & Culture Commission.

 A beautiful landmark

 designed by local architects